A Response to the Region’s Economy

 - Inform decision-making

-In the fall of 2019, The John R. Oishei Foundation and the UB Regional Institute (UBRI) will launch Numbers In Need, a new website featuring a wealth of new data, updated community reports, and other useful elements.
+The John R. Oishei Foundation's Mobile Safety-Net Team and the UB Regional Institute (UBRI) have launched Numbers In Need, a new website featuring a wealth of new data, updated community reports, and other useful elements.
 This updated resource—available to all—will significantly enhance our ability to support researchers, government agencies, nonprofit organizations, and anyone interested in gaining a better understanding of the needs of communities throughout Western New York.

-> Our Current Print Reports are available here
+> Our Previous Print Reports are available here

 Programs and Initiatives

 Working with our community coalitions, we identify critical needs and identify opportunities for collaboration to expand resources.
-Following are some examples of our impact.
+The following are some examples of our impact.

 With our support, local coalitions organize and host Community Resource Hubs to bring together a variety of services useful to local residents conveniently located in one place.
 Services may include those focusing on housing, education, and workforce training, as well as legal services, youth services, senior services, utility assistance and food assistance.